Why The Chips Are Down: Explaining the Global Chip Shortage

 The supply chain bottlenecks we're experiencing across the globe start with components.
 Rather, they start with component shortages.
 Of all the component shortages, by far the most severe is for certain semiconductors, or chips.
 The current global chip shortage rivals only a few of the past imbalanced markets.
 However, it's unique in the breadth of product families feeling the gap in supply and demand.

-Based on market data and conversations with our customers, we expect the basic semiconductor market to be constrained through mid-2022, at least; the market for complex semiconductors (microcontrollers, microprocessors and FPGAs, to name a few) will be tight throughout all of 2022.
+Based on market data and conversations with our customers, we expect the basic semiconductor market to be constrained well into 2023, at least; the market for complex semiconductors (microcontrollers, microprocessors and FPGAs, to name a few) will be tight throughout all of 2022.
 There has simply never been higher demand for semiconductors.
 Globally, the semiconductor industry is expected to grow by approximately 10% between 2020 and 2021, from $450 billion to $500 billion — the first time the market has reached this revenue milestone.

 While connected devices in all industries are pushing demand for chips, a few segments in particular are fueling the current spike: the growth of the Internet of Things (IoT) and 5G, smartphones, and automotive, especially the electrification of the automotive industry.